What do Christians, sheep and pirates have in common? Let’s find out.

 This is a summary of The Law, and it’s also meant for Jews.

-(So was the beatitudes by the way, Matthew 5/6, Jesus wasn’t talking to Christians.
+(So were the beatitudes by the way, Matthew 5/6, Yeshua wasn’t talking to Christians.
 He was talking to Jews and telling them that even fully obeying The Law isn’t enough, you need something more than that to be saved.)

 Consider these two verses as well: